jronallo/microdata_schemaorg_example/source/code4lib.html.md

 From a developer's perspective there are [many considerations](https://dvcs.w3.org/hg/htmldata/raw-file/default/html-data-guide/index.html) for choosing a particular syntax.
 Microdata has a natural fit with HTML and is designed for simplicity and ease of implementation.
+Schema.org simplifies the documentation and choices to make.
+In my own experience
+implementing Microdata and Schema.org was orders of magnitude simpler than a past failed attempt at implementing RDFa using various vocabularies on a similar site.

 Tutorial
 --------